Breaking down barriers and building bridges to rivers and nature

 Our exciting new partnership project to open up Eden's rivers to more people and wildlife receives a £181k boost from The National Lottery Heritage Fund.

-Jenni Payne, Community Outreach and Volunteer Coordinator said:
+Jenni Payne, Volunteer and Community Outreach Coordinator takes up the story:

 The tree nursery has really captured people’s imagination and the energy and enthusiasm has been quite incredible.
 Our existing volunteers put in extra hours and brought family members for a slice of the action and a good cup of Kelly kettle tea!

 Individuals from neighbouring allotments and houses nearby dropped in to find out what we were up to and bring home grown trees to add to the mix.
 Dog walkers tweaked their routes to walk past the plot and mark our progress.